blues0910/MyHomePage/README.md

-## Welcome to Kang Zichen's homepage
+## Welcome to Kang Zichen's Homepage

+Phd student

+Lab of Nonlinear Systems, Modeling and Optimization, Information and Physical Sciences
+Department of Information and Physical Sciences, Graduate School of Information Science and Technology, Osaka University

 ## Welcome to GitHub Pages